mui/mui-x/docs/data/advanced-components/overview.md

 #### License key expired

-The licenses are perpetual, the license key will work forever with the current version of the software.
+Licenses are perpetual: the license key will work forever with the current version of the software.

 However, **access to updates/upgrades** is not perpetual.
 Installing a version of the component released after the license key has expired will trigger a watermark and console message.